 The $\V$-enrichment of the functors comes from applying enriched Quillen's soa instead of ordinary Quillen's soa \cite[Corollary 13.2.4]{riehl_categorical_2014}. \end{proof}

 Assuming that $\M$ is left proper, the first part of the argument in Proposition \ref{prop_LocalizatorFromAlmostNothing} yields an easy generalization of \cite[Theorem 4.3.3]{hirschhorn_model_2003}.
-In this case, it suffices to assume: (i) $\V$ admits a set of generating cofibrations (no hypothesis on domains) and (ii) $\M$ admits a set of maps that detect fibrant objects. \begin{prop} Let $\M$ be a $\V$-model category, $\Srect$ a set of maps in $\M$ satisfying $\textup{(i)-(ii)}$ above.
-If $\overline{\mathsf{Horn}}(\Srect)$ admits Quillen's soa\footnote{Or any generalization which produces factorizations whose left factor is a cellular complex.}, then there is a ($\V$-enriched) BF-reflector $(\Rfrak,\upeta)$ such that: \begin{itemize} \item $\Rfrak$-equivalences are precisely $\Srect$-equivalences. \item $\Rfrak$-local objects are precisely fibrant $\Srect$-local objects. \end{itemize} \end{prop}
+In this case, one gets: \begin{prop} Let $\M$ be a left proper $\V$-model category, $\Srect$ a set of maps in $\M$ satisfying (i) $\V$ admits a set of generating cofibrations (no hypothesis on domains) and (ii) $\M$ admits a set of maps that detect fibrant objects.
+If the set of core cofibrations $\overline{\mathsf{Horn}}(\Srect)$ admits Quillen's soa\footnote{Or any generalization which produces factorizations whose left factor is a cellular complex.}, then there is a ($\V$-enriched) BF-reflector $(\Rfrak,\upeta)$ such that: \begin{itemize} \item $\Rfrak$-equivalences are precisely $\Srect$-equivalences. \item $\Rfrak$-local objects are precisely fibrant $\Srect$-local objects. \end{itemize} \end{prop}

-\begin{rems} $\,$ \begin{enumerate} \item In this section, we can replace $\V$-model category by $\V$-semimodel category, where $\V$-enrichment should be understood as in Section \ref{sect_Preliminaries}.
+\begin{rems} $\,$ \begin{enumerate} \item In this section, one can replace ``$\V$-model" by ``$\V$-semimodel" category, where being $\V$-enriched means as in Section \ref{sect_Preliminaries}.
 However, $\V$ must be closed symmetric monoidal model category in either case and, as a technicality to obtain $\V$-enriched functors, it has to be assumed that for any $\Vrect\in\V$, the tensoring $\Vrect\odot\,\star$ is core left Quillen.
 Note that the zigzag in Proposition \ref{prop_LocalizatorFromAlmostNothing} is longer if we start from a right $\V$-semimodel category.

 \item Using the theory of frames, one may adapt the results for non-enriched settings.
 This is precisely the perspective chosen by Hirschhorn in \cite{hirschhorn_model_2003}. \end{enumerate} \end{rems}